The Zürau Aphorisms: Origin

 After he was diagnosed with tuberculosis in August 1917, in order to recover, Kafka moved for a few months to the Bohemian village of Zürau, where his sister Ottla worked on the farm of her brother-in-law Hermann.
 He felt very comfortable there and later described his time there as perhaps the best in his life, probably because he had no responsibilities to work, parents and women.

 Kafka had decided not to do literary work there.
-However, he kept diaries and "Oktavhefte".
+However, he kept diaries and the eight Blue Octavo Notebooks.
 From the notes in these books Kafka extracted 109 numbered pieces of text on "Zettel", single pieces of paper in no given order.
 These aphorisms were first published in 1931 by Kiepenheuer & Witsch, under the title Brod had chosen: "Betrachtungen über Sünde, Hoffnung, Leid und den wahren Weg" (Reflections on Sin, Hope, Suffering, and the True Way).

 Content

 The aphorisms are strict reflections on metaphysical topics, dealing with good and evil, truth and falsehood, alienation and redemption, death and paradise.
 They are Kafka's only texts dealing directly with theological issues.
 The philosophical reflections are inspired by the world of ideas of Schopenhauer, namely Die Welt als Wille und Vorstellung (The World as Will and Representation), as well as Kierkegaard's interpretations of the fall of man.

 The individual aphorisms are not related to each other; some have a narrative character, others present images or parables.

+Entry 16, "A cage went in search of a bird", was used as the title of a 2024 collection of ten short stories edited by Becca Rothfeld.
+The Australian author Gretchen Shirm describes in a review this aphorism as an allegory for Han Kang's novel We Do Not Part.

 Reception

-Peter-André Alt notes in his biography: "Again, the negative dimension of Kafka's life term is visible, which remains supported by the view that the individual must inevitably be caught up in self-deception, lies and deceit, if it seeks to improve its earthly situation."
+Peter-André Alt notes in his biography of Kafka: "Again, the negative dimension of Kafka's life term is visible, which remains supported by the view that the individual must inevitably be caught up in self-deception, lies and deceit, if it seeks to improve its earthly situation."

 Reiner Stach remarks: "Much remains fragmentary: again and again, scattered sentences that trail off into nothingness, between them formulations that erupt like aphorisms, imagistic and compelling, once more interrupted by searching motions, diffuse and breaking off unmediated — which Kafka rigidly separates from each other with slashes."